 Lunch sandwich made with:

-- Packets of chicken or tuna, mayo or mustard, and relish mixed into a salad
+- Packets of chicken or tuna, mustard, and relish mixed into a salad

 What to Bring on an Alaskan Cruise